Oscar Joseph Levis

 Levis debuted with the Cuban Stars in 1921, going 2-1 with a 7.18 ERA (63 ERA+) in four starts.
 He was 2-2 with a 3.96 ERA (116 ERA+) in 1922.
 He was 6th in ERA among top black eastern teams, between Nick Logan and Harold Treadwell.

-He pitched for Almendares in the Cuban Winter League in 1922-1923 and was the first non-Cuban Latino to play in the Cuban Winter League, debuting seven years prior for Dominican Tetelo Vargas and 21 years before the next Panamanian, Victor Greenidge.
+He pitched for Almendares in the Cuban Winter League in 1922-1923 and was the first non-Cuban Latino to play in the Cuban Winter League, debuting seven years prior for Dominican Tetelo Vargas.
+For decades, he was misidentified as the first Panamanian in the league, 21 years before the next Panamanian, Victor Greenidge, but as noted above, he was really Jamaican.
 He was 6-8 with a 3.09 ERA (111 ERA+) for the last-place squad.
 He was 4th in wins (after Lucas Boada, Dolf Luque and Eddie Lepard), 3rd in K/BB ratio (1.44, behind Luque and Dick Redding), second with 19 games pitched (2 behind Luque), first with 17 starts (one ahead of Emilio Palmero), tied Boada and Lepard for second with 11 complete games (one shy of Luque), led in IP (137, 1 1/3 ahead of Luque), led with 61 walks (7 ahead of Palmero), tied Luque for the most whiffs (88), was 8th in ERA (between Boada and Isidro Fabré) and tied Fabré for the most losses.

 Levis was excellent for the Cuban Stars when the Eastern Colored League was formed in 1923.
 He went 6-3 with a save and a 2.80 ERA (166 ERA+).
 He walked only 16 in 70 2/3 IP.
 He helped his cause with a 93 OPS+, hitting .250/.294/.344.
 He ranked among the ECL leaders in wins (tied for 7th with Scrip Lee and Lewis Hampton), ERA (4th, between Hubert Lockhart and Willis Flournoy), ERA+ (3rd, after Lockhart and Nip Winters) and Wins Above Replacement (tied with Lockhart for 3rd behind Winters and Red Ryan).